 In separate trials, Thompson and Leitch were convicted of murdering Ginger.

 Thompson, who lived in the apartment where Ginger was killed, was executed on July 14, 1998.
 His roommate, Leitch, his accessory to the murder, remains behind bars.

-The details of Ginger’s last moments were too much for the Fleischli family to bear, and at the advice of prosecutor Mike Jacobs, Jack and Ginger’s other relatives — who included her mother, father, another sibling, and two step-siblings — avoided the murder trial.
+The details of Ginger’s last moments were too much for the Fleischli family to bear, and at the advice of prosecutor Mike Jacobs, Jack and Ginger’s other relatives — who included her mother, father, another sibling, and two half-siblings — avoided the murder trial.